Factors Linked to Breast Cancer Risk

 Our Breast Cancer Risk Factors Table compares risk factors by level of risk and strength of evidence

-Factors that affect breast cancer risk are listed alphabetically below.
+Factors linked to breast cancer risk are listed alphabetically below.
 Click on the topics below to learn more.

 Age is a risk factor for breast cancer in both women and men.
 The older a person is, the more likely they are to get breast cancer.